shubham-execideas/youuBlog/src/terms/Terms and Conditions.md

-These terms and conditions ("Terms", "Agreement") are an agreement between Sober Peer, LLC ("Sober Peer, LLC", "us", "we" or "our") and you ("User", "you" or "your").
+These terms and conditions ("Terms", "Agreement") are an agreement between YOUU, LLC ("YOUU, LLC", "us", "we" or "our") and you ("User", "you" or "your").
 This Agreement sets forth the general terms and conditions of your use of the provider.soberpeer.comwebsite and any of its products or services (collectively, "Website" or "Services").

-**Accounts and membership**
+### **Accounts and membership**

 You must be at least 18 years of age to use this Website.
 By using this Website and by agreeing to this Agreement you warrant and represent that you are at least 18 years of age.
 If you create an account on the Website, you are responsible for maintaining the security of your account and you are fully responsible for all activities that occur under the account and any other actions taken in connection with it.
 We may monitor and review new accounts before you may sign in and use our Services.
 Providing false contact information of any kind may result in the termination of your account.
 You must immediately notify us of any unauthorized uses of your account or any other breaches of security.
 We will not be liable for any acts or omissions by you, including any damages of any kind incurred as a result of such acts or omissions.
 We may suspend, disable, or delete your account (or any part thereof) if we determine that you have violated any provision of this Agreement or that your conduct or content would tend to damage our reputation and goodwill.
 If we delete your account for the foregoing reasons, you may not re-register for our Services.
 We may block your email address and Internet protocol address to prevent further registration.